zulip/zulip/docs/dev-remote.md

 be a good alternative for those with poor network connectivity or who have limited storage/memory on their local machines.

-We recommend giving Zulip dev its own virtual machine, running Ubuntu 14.04 or 16.04, with at least 2GB of memory.
-If Zulip dev will be the only thing running on the remote virtual machine, we recommend installing [directly][install-direct].
+We recommend giving the Zulip development environment its own virtual machine, running Ubuntu 14.04 or
+16.04, with at least 2GB of memory.
+If the Zulip development environment will be the only thing running on the remote virtual machine, we recommend installing [directly][install-direct].
 Otherwise, we recommend the [Vagrant][install-vagrant] method so you can easily uninstall if you need to.

 ## Connecting to the remote environment